MarcosTypeAP/google-password-tester-bot/README.md

 Operation
 ---------

-When start the bot, it will :
+When start the bot, it will do the following:
 1. Opens the **google chrome** browser
 2. Goes to **accounts.google.com**
 3. Inserts the **account gmail** and press **Next** button